-It has not taken long for Lananna to make an impact on the local scene.
+It has not taken long for Lananna to make an impact on the Cavalier program and the local running scene.
 During the fall of 2020, UVA was announced as the host site for the 2023 NCAA Cross Country Championships.

 In his first season at the helm of the UVA track and field and cross country teams, the Cavalier men made their 17th NCAA Cross Country Championship appearance, earning the automatic berth to the national meet with a first-place finish at the NCAA Southeast Regional Championships.
 All five of UVA men’s scoring runners earned All-Southeast Region honors for their performance at the regional meet.